Brant/django-mediabrute/README.md

 	manage.py mediabrute_cache

 This will generate a "lock" file in the cache directory of each static media type (e.g. "js/cache" and "css/cache").
+This lock file will tell mediabrute's context processor what the name of the cache file is without letting mediabrute try to re-cache the files themselves.

 This can be useful when using mediabrute as part of a deployment process.

 **NOTE:** When there is a lock file, the normal "on-the-fly" caching will stop